 You can develop a cryptocurrency by using only one or multiple programming languages.
 Let’s take a look at some of the best programming languages for writing cryptocurrencies and blockchains:

 C++ is one of the most popular programming languages in the blockchain industry.
-It’s an object-oriented language and because of that, it’s perfect for blockchain development.
+It’s an object-oriented language, and because of that, it’s perfect for blockchain development.
 C++ uses principles such as abstraction, data hiding, polymorphism, and encapsulation to prevent inadvertent data edits on the blockchain.
 Its memory control capabilities are another thing that attracts blockchain developers to use C++.
+Why is bitcoin written in C++?

 This language helps keep blocks secure while managing a large number of resource requests by allowing each network node to reject or accept individual blocks.
 C++ offers an easy way of handling parallel tasks and advanced multi-trading.
 This is why Bitcoin, Ripple, Litecoin, EOS, etc. are all developed in C++.